 When is a Driver Considered Negligent in Lancaster County?

 Most legal claims arising from car accidents are based on a legal theory of negligence.
-According to this theory, a person is legally responsible when he or she acts in a manner that falls below the standard of care that a reasonable person would exercise in the same situation.
-If a driver is careless, he or she may be negligent and thus responsible for any resulting damages.
+According to this theory, a person is legally responsible when they act in a manner that falls below the standard of care that a reasonable person would exercise in the same situation.
+If a driver is careless, they may be negligent and thus responsible for any resulting damages.

 Negligence consists of four separate elements that a plaintiff must prove to hold another party liable for causing an accident.
 First, an injured party must show that the negligent party owed a legal duty of care to him or her.
 Since all drivers have a responsibility to drive safely and responsibly for the benefit of others, drivers generally owe a duty to anyone they injure in a car crash.

 A plaintiff must also prove that a driver breached the reasonable duty of care, such as by violating a traffic rule or operating a vehicle while intoxicated.
 This breach of the duty of care must be a direct cause of the accident that results.
-Finally, a plaintiff must show that he or she was injured due to the accident.
+Finally, a plaintiff must show that they were injured due to the accident.

 The Statute of Limitations for Car Accident Claims

 All states establish deadlines for filing personal injury lawsuits called the statutes of limitations.
 Those injured in car accidents are subject to the applicable statute of limitations.
-After these deadlines have passed, a person may not be able to pursue a claim, which can make it impossible to recover the damages he or she is entitled to.
+After these deadlines have passed, a person may not be able to pursue a claim, which can make it impossible to recover the damages they are entitled to.

 Under Nebraska Revised Statutes §25-207, an injured party has four years from the date of his or her accident to pursue compensation for his or her losses.
 Although there are some exceptions, four years from the date of the accident is generally the statute of limitations for personal injury claims.